Super Bad James Dynomite

-Super Bad James Dynomite is a comic book series created by the Wayans Brothers.
-Mainly Shawn Wayans, Marlon Wayans and Keenen Ivory Wayans.
+Super Bad James Dynomite is a comic book series created by the Wayans Brothers, mainly Shawn Wayans, Marlon Wayans and Keenen Ivory Wayans.

 The book is about a detective named James Dynomite, who helps the police with crimes in the black community.
 The book's first story arc featured James battling a white pimp.

 The Book

 The comic is based upon the 1970s and the era of films known as Blaxploitation.
 Each issue features various references to movie and characters of that time including John Shaft, Black Belt Jones, Foxy Brown (film), Super Fly and even Bruce Lee.

-The comics features scenes of drug use with James sniffing cocaine with various people.
+The comics feature scenes of drug use with James sniffing cocaine with various people.

 There is strong sexual content in various issues.
 Issue five featured female nudity and various sexual acts.
-It was the only issues to be sealed before it was sold in comic book stores.
+It was the only issue to be sealed before it was sold in comic book stores.